be-smals-thim/be-ebox-enterprise-integration-support/document_sender/document_sender.md

 ### NO_DIGITAL_USER response code

-This code allows the Document Sender to know that the publication he just made was to a recipient that never visited his eBox.
+This code allows the Document Sender to know that the publication he just made was to a recipient that never visited his e-Box.

-This is the preferred method for a Sender to determine if the User uses his eBox or not.
-An alternative to this is to use the [eBox Federation WS]() but this requires to integrate with annother web service and does not fit the "eBox First" philosophy we are trying to push.
+This is the preferred method for a Sender to determine if the User uses his e-Box or not.
+An alternative to this is to use the [e-Box Federation WS]() but this requires to integrate with annother web service and does not fit the "e-Box First" philosophy we are trying to push.

 ## Getting an Oauth Token for publication